johnwmillr/LyricsGenius/README.md

     Its quite an act you put on
     Wait til the cameras roll...

-$ python genius/api.py --search_artist 'Lupe Fiasco'
+$ python genius-api --search_artist 'Lupe Fiasco'
 Searching for Lupe Fiasco...

 Song 1: "1st & 15th"